siobyrne/young-dressage-horse-program-analysis/README.md

 *Figure 7: Grand Prix horses by placing at Championships*

-This finding may be influenced by the years this project is analyzing.
-In the early years of this program, there were frequently 10 or fewer horses in some divisions.
-It is also possible that the quality of horse that places in the top ten is more likely to be ridden and trained by more experienced individuals, which may up their odds of making it to the higher levels.
-It will be interesting to see how/if this number changes, as more years of data are added to this analysis.

 #### Top Three Placing Competitive Outcomes
 Do horses that place in the top three go on to competitive success?
 A common argument of people against the young horse development track is that horses successful in these divisions never make it to FEI, or that they "disappear and are never seen again".
 Of the horses that placed in the top three (*n*=128), 32.8% (42/128) made it to Grand Prix, 18% (23/128) Prix St. Georges, 14.8% (19/128) I-2, 14.8% (19/128) I-1, 5.5% (7/128) Fourth Level, 3.1% (4/128) FEI 5 Year Old, 2.3% (3/128) Third Level, 2.3% (3/128) FEI 6 Year Old, 2.3% (3/128) USEF 4 Year Old, 1.6% (2/128) First Level, 0.8% (1/128) I-B, 0.8% (1/128) FEI 7 Year Old, 0.8% (1/128) Second Level.
 These numbers add up to 81.2% (104/128) of top three competitors making it to the FEI levels.